This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 - “OMG.
 I already had plans with my sister/mom/friend/etc. that I totally spaced when we made ours!”
 Darn, you’re such an airhead!
 Guess you gotta cancel. #SoSad

 - “I actually have an appointment that I totally forgot about.”
 You’re really forgetful, ya know?
-(Maybe don’t use all thesee in a row… they might start to worry about you.)
+(Maybe don’t use all these in a row… they might start to worry about you.)

 - “My (someone you live with) is actually feeling pretty sick.
 I might have to stay back to care for them.”
 You are such a selfless person… really.

-- “I might’ve been exposed.
-I think I’m gonna lay low until I know I’m okay to go out.” #PandemicProbs
+- “I might’ve been exposed to the flu.
+I think I’m gonna lay low until I know I’m in the clear.”
+Respectable.

 - “I’m really exhausted this week.
 I don’t know if I have it in me to go out.”
 Fair enough.